abridged/collabland-dev/telefrens/intro.md

 #### 2. _Actualize Your Alpha_ - Make money from your trading ideas

-- ⭐**PREMIUM** Monetize your trading ideas by sharing a 1-click copy trade link with your Telefrens in Telegram.
+- ⭐**CREATOR PRO** Monetize your trading ideas by sharing a 1-click copy trade link with your Telefrens in Telegram.

 #### 3. _Renew Group Revenue_ - Add a subscription model to your group